Centrelink Multilingual Phone Service

 Foundation House (Victorian Foundation for Survivors of Torture)

 Foundation House provides a range of services to people from refugee backgrounds whom have survived torture or war related trauma.
 It provides direct services to clients in the form of counselling, advocacy, family support, group work, psycho-education, information sessions and complementary therapies.
 Direct services to clients are coupled with referral, training and education roles aimed at developing and strengthening the resources of various communities and service providers.
-Foundation House provides services across Melbourne with offices in Brunswick and Dandenong.
-Services are also provided in a number of rural and regional centres across Victoria.
+Foundation House provides services across different offices in Melbourne.
+Services are also provided in several rural and regional centres across Victoria.

 Refugee Legal (formerly the Refugee Immigration Legal Centre)